ombori/grid-docs/session-manager/getting-started.md

 2. as [Custom Session Event](/session-manager/main-functions?id=trackevent)

 ## Offline Support
-Grid Session Manager library stores events in Localstorage for screen and mobile apps out-of-the-box, when device is offline or having an intermittent internet connection.
+Grid Session Manager library stores events in Localstorage for screen and mobile apps out-of-the-box, when the device is offline or has an intermittent internet connection.

 ## Develop in NodeJs
 The Grid Session Manager is not limited to react or Web-Based Applications, it can also be used for sending any session events from a server using NodeJS.